dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version `6.1.8` adresses a potential issue with balances-only migration and repeated blocknotify messages from Bitcoin core wallets.
+Version `6.1.9` is a bug fix release.

 == Donating ==